-Common wisdom is to use positive mantras and affirmations when things are tough.
+The common wisdom is to use positive mantras and affirmations when things are tough.
 To use positive thoughts to keep you going when you begin to struggle.
-And to use positive energy to psych yourself up and keep going.
+To use positive energy to psych yourself up and keep going.

 And in many cases, I agree.

 But I also think there is a place in your running mindset toolbox for swearing and sorta positive affirmations too.